A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Proofs

 \item Now we start from a merge tree $(T,h_T)$ and build an abstract merge tree $\T$ such that $\mathcal{M}(\T)\cong (T,h_T)$.

-To build the abstract merge tree, the idea is that we would like to \virgolette{cut} $(T,h_T)$ at every height $t$ and take as many elements in the set of path connected components as the edges met by the cut.
+To build the abstract merge tree, the idea is that we would like to \virgolette{cut} $(T,h_T)$ at every height $t$ and take as many elements in the set of path-connected components as the edges met by the cut.

 Let $\{t_1,\ldots, t_n\}$ be the ordered image of $h_T$ in $\mathbb{R}$.